shakacode/react_on_rails_pro/docs/react-server-components-inside-client-components.md

 ## Performance Considerations

-- Page responivnes is improved because rsc payloads are embedded in the HTML and no additional HTTP requests are needed for hydration
+- Page responsiveness is improved because RSC payloads are embedded in the HTML and no additional HTTP requests are needed for hydration
 - Client navigation to new routes with server components requires an HTTP request
 - Avoid changing server component props frequently
 - Consider using suspense boundaries for loading states during navigation